ShipEngine/connect-website/native-rendering/index.md

 The cross-platform Rendering service allows you to render native documents (such as labels and customs) into Pdf, Png and Zpl formats, using templates created in Documents Designer (Windows application).

-The `@shipengine/connect-rendering-client` provides the ability to use the Rendering Service that allows carrier integrators to render native documents.
+The `@shipengine/connect-rendering-client` provides carrier integrators with the ability to use the Rendering Service.

 ## Usage